Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

 3. Handle an incoming push notification

-In your app delegate adopt the `UNUserNotificationCenterDelegate`
+In your app delegate adopt the `UNUserNotificationCenterDelegate`.

-Implement the following delegate method and add the the code to handle an incoming push notification
+Implement the following delegate method and add the the code to handle an incoming push notification:

 **Swift**
 ```swift